unruthless/slack-lunchroulette/README.md

     lunchbot 12:01pm
     Aw shucks, <@user>, I've already paired folks up today.
-But no need to eat alone:
-    Join #lunchspiration to see everywhere I've sent folks to today.
+But no need to eat alone: join #lunchspiration to see everywhere I've sent folks to today.
 Pick a place on the list and I bet you'll find someone you know.
 Bon apetit!

 When `@user` DMs `@lunchbot` at any time on a non-workday: